sagarjaink/apify-mcp-server/README.md

 Memory for each Actor is limited to 4GB.
 Free users have an 8GB limit, 128MB needs to be allocated for running `Actors-MCP-Server`.

-If you need other features or have any feedback, please [submit an issue](https://console.apify.com/actors/1lSvMAaRcadrM1Vgv/issues) in Apify Console to let us know.
+If you need other features or have any feedback, [submit an issue](https://console.apify.com/actors/1lSvMAaRcadrM1Vgv/issues) in Apify Console to let us know.

 # 🚀 Roadmap (March 2025)